obdasystems/grapholscape/README.md

 Further information [here](http://www.dis.uniroma1.it/~graphol/).

 ## Usage | [Demo](https://obdasystems.github.io/grapholscape/)
-You can try it [here](https://obdasystems.github.io/grapholscape/) or just clone the repository `build` and open the index.html, then select an example or drop your custom .graphol file in the box on the right side.
+You can try it [here](https://obdasystems.github.io/grapholscape/) or just clone the repository `build` and open `./demo/index.html`, then select an example or drop your custom .graphol file in the box on the right side.

-### Try it locally
+### Build it locally
+Install `Node` and `npm`.

 Clone the repository with
 ```cmd
 git clone https://github.com/obdasystems/grapholscape.git